goadesign/goa.design/content/extend/plugins.md

 Imagine that the DSL in the example above was extended to make it possible to define the model types rather than having a hard coded list.
-Presumably the type definitions would have to be run first before the model defintions.
+Presumably the type definitions would have to be run first before the model definitions.
 This could be done by having the DSL root `IterateSets` method first return all type definitions then all model definitions:

 ```go